Best Hawaii Beaches for Tweens (Ages 8-12)

 Waikiki Beach, South Shore

-I know, I know - Waikiki is touristy.
-But hear me out.
+I know - Waikiki is touristy.
+Hear me out.
 For tweens, Waikiki is the place to take their first surf lesson.
-The waves are gentle and long, the water is warm, and there are surf schools every 50 feet along the beach.
-My 10-year-old stood up on his first try and talked about it for the rest of the trip.
+Waves are gentle and long, water is warm, surf schools every 50 feet along the beach.
+Brah Kimo at Waikiki has stood up dozens of tweens on their first try.
+Our older boy stood up on his first try and talked about it for the rest of the trip.
 Beyond surfing, the beach itself offers decent boogie boarding and the people-watching keeps tweens entertained.
-Grab a waterproof Bluetooth speaker and set up camp - you will be here a while.
+Grab a waterproof Bluetooth speaker and set up camp.
+You will be here a while.

 Hanauma Bay, Southeast Oahu

-If your tween has not snorkeled before, start here.
+If your tween hasn't snorkeled before, start here.
 Hanauma Bay is a marine life conservation area with crystal-clear water and more tropical fish than an aquarium.
-Reservations are required and the bay is closed on Mondays and Tuesdays.
-There is a mandatory education video before you enter, which tweens actually find interesting.
+Reservations required and the bay is closed Mondays and Tuesdays.
+There's a mandatory education video before you enter, which tweens actually find interesting.
 The snorkeling is shallow enough for beginners but impressive enough to blow their minds.
 Bring your own snorkel masks to avoid the rental lines and ensure a proper fit.
+My sister's son was nine the first time we took him here and he popped his head up after about ten minutes asking if those fish were real or if they'd put them there for the tourists.

 Sandy Beach, Southeast Oahu

-This one comes with a warning - Sandy Beach has powerful shore break and is only for strong swimmers and experienced body surfers.
-But for athletic tweens who want to try body boarding in real waves, there is nothing like it.
+This one comes with a warning.
+Sandy Beach has powerful shore break and is only for strong swimmers and experienced body surfers.
+Locals call it "Slam-dy" for a reason.
+For athletic tweens who want to try body boarding in real waves, there is nothing like it.
 Always check conditions first and only go on calmer days.
 A lifeguard is always on duty.
-My son and his friends spent an entire day here and slept like rocks that night.
-Pack a waterproof action camera so they can film each other catching waves - it makes the experience ten times more exciting for them.
+Our younger boy and his friends spent an entire day here and slept like rocks that night.
+Pack a waterproof action camera so they can film each other catching waves.
+Makes the experience ten times more exciting for them.

 Maui Beaches for Tweens